Taxel/PlexTraktSync/README.md

 ### GitHub

-Installing from GitHub is considered developer mode and it's documented in [CONTRIBUTING.md](CONTRIBUTING.md#checking-out-code).
+Installing from GitHub is considered developer mode, and it's documented in [CONTRIBUTING.md](CONTRIBUTING.md#checking-out-code).

 ## Setup